-OBJECTIVE H: The Vice President for Student Affairs and the Vice President for Institutional Advancement will establish a working group comprised of representatives from various student organizations to develop and implement a plan to establish a prealumni association which encourages students to contribute to the University and to participate in community service activities.
+OBJECTIVE H: The Vice President for Student Affairs and the Senior Vice President for Institutional Advancement will establish a working group comprised of representatives from various student organizations to develop and implement a plan to establish a prealumni association which encourages students to contribute to the University and to participate in community service activities.
 Outcome: Engage students in building more meaningful and effective relationships with Alcorn Alumni.

 H.1.
 STRATEGY: To continue to strengthen and grow the pre-alumni with the assistance of student organization leaders, Student Affairs representatives.
 Output: Increase participation and activities of the students in the Pre-Alumni Council (S-PAC).

-Efficiency: Ninetypercent of students who attend initial meeting will become members of the S-PAC Explanatory: Decrease in staff and budgeted funding support office alumni affairs. for the
+Efficiency: Ninety percent of students who attend initial meeting will become members of the S-PAC.

+Explanatory: Decrease in staff and budgeted funding support for the office alumni affairs.

 OBJECTIVE I: Institutional Advancement will interface with the Provost to develop a plan to increase the University's grants and agreements so that the University is attracting approximately \$50 million from these sources annually.
 Outcome: Increase the number of faculty applying for grant opportunities.
-Outcome: Increase donations and gifts from internal and external stakeholders.